tinkernerd/BibleVault/Scripture/46 - 1 Corinthians/1Cor 1.md

 ###### 17
 For Christ did not send me to baptize, but to preach the gospel--not with wisdom and eloquence, lest the cross of Christ be emptied of its power. ## Christ Crucified Is God's Power and Wisdom

+## Christ Crucified Is God’s Power and Wisdom
 ###### 18
 For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.

 ###### 19
-For it is written: "I will destroy the wisdom of the wise; the intelligence of the intelligent I will frustrate."
+For it is written: "I will destroy the wisdom of the wise; the intelligence of the intelligent I will frustrate."[^3]

 ###### 20
 Where is the wise person?
 Where is the teacher of the law?
 Where is the philosopher of this age?
 Has not God made foolish the wisdom of the world?